covmatic/PCR_station/README.md

 2)  Part 2 Is the code that controls the PCR.
 Sends and receives data to and from the PCR.
 This is achieved by event-driven and status polling architecture
 3)  Part 3 Interprets the results of the PCR run and consolidates it into a json file.
 This is done by the **“Data_Processor_App2” project**

-A GOOD AND RECOMMENDED STARTING POINT IS TO REFER TO THE DOCUMENTATION **"PCR_station/PCR_documentation/Covmatic-PCR_API_documentation.pdf"** in this repositiory.
+A GOOD AND RECOMMENDED STARTING POINT IS TO REFER TO THE DOCUMENTATION **"PCR_station/PCR_documentation/Covmatic-PCR_API_documentation.pdf"** in this repository.